suhr/papers/calg.md

 Every expression can be recursively transformed into CCF.
 That means, that the generalized composition is merely a *semantic sugar*, achieved by implicitly concatenating identity functions.
 Neither concatenation nor proper composition rely on the concept of the stack.
 Thus, concatenative programming doesn't require it at all, it's just a convenient way to think about the data flow.

-The concatenation also allows to introduce an infix notation as syntactic sugar.
+The concatenation also allows to introduce an infix notation as a syntactic sugar.
 Let `f` and `g` are functions, and `op` is an operator.
 Then `f op g` desugars to `f,g op`.

 This sugar is very convinient.
 For example, it allows to rewrite `drop dup (square,square (+)),abs (-)`